Chapter Six: Jumping Off The High Board

 “Go on down and explore,” Phoebe said, washing some dishes in the sink.
 “We’ve got time.”

-“Okay,” Callie replied and went down the steps.
+“Okay,” Callie replied.
+She started down the stairs.

 It reminded her that she wasn’t the only one who had lost someone.
 Her aunt had lost her only sister.
 Callie sagged against the door.
 So much sadness….

 But then she straightened up and headed for the stairs.
 She could stay at the inn a few more days.
 It wasn’t that expensive.
 She sighed.
 Even if it was, she didn’t care.